 Film: The ramparts of Warsaw 1943-44

 1st August 1944.
 Nearly two months after the Allies land in Normandy, the young people of Poland rise up in Warsaw to free themselves from the Nazi yoke.
-Betrayed by Stalin who is encamped arms at the ready on the far bank of the Vistula the Polish Resistance one of the strongest in Europe with its Home Army the Armia Krajowa faces the world’s most powerful army alone.
+Betrayed by Stalin who is encamped, weapons at hand, on the far bank of the Vistula the Polish Resistance one of the strongest in Europe with its Home Army the Armia Krajowa faces the world’s most powerful army alone.

 Three young Europeans, Alexandra (France), Maria (Poland) who have been Erasmus+ students, and Roman (Germany), meet in Warsaw to enquire into these events; here they meet witnesses who took part in the Warsaw Uprising or lived in the ghetto.
 Beneath their white hair we can recognise the men and women who formed the living ramparts of freedom in the face of Nazism.
 They were between 12 and 20 years old at the time and their names are Janka, Dora, Bogina, Witold, Krystyna, Jerzy…

 The Warsaw Uprising is often confused with the revolt in the Warsaw Ghetto which took place a year earlier in the Spring of 1943 and in which for the first time the Jewish community took up arms to mount an organised defence against the Nazis.